 - public static void removeKnownPlugin(URL pluginURL) tells the system to "forget" about one previously known directory.
-If the specified directory was loaded, it will be unloaded as well i.e. all the metadata relating to resources defined by this direc tory will be removed from memory. - public static void removeAutoloadPlugin(URL pluginURL) tells the system to remove a plugin URL from the list of plugins that are loaded automatically at system start-up.
-This will be reflected in the user's configuration data file.
+If the specified directory was loaded, it will be unloaded as well - i.e. all the metadata relating to resources defined by this directory will be removed from memory.